xet7/TSC/tsc/docs/pages/conventions.md

 `core/global_basic.hpp`.
 Do not include external headers in other files.
-Background for this is that in some cases the order of includes is important, which cannot easily be guaranteed when headers include other headers of SMC, which include yet another SMC header, which then finally includes some library header, etc. `#include` statements for SMC-own headers can be done anywhere you need them.
+Background for this is that in some cases the order of includes is important, which cannot easily be guaranteed when headers include other headers of TSC, which include yet another TSC header, which then finally includes some library header, etc. `#include` statements for TSC-own headers can be done anywhere you need them.

 Version policy
 --------------

-SMC uses [semantic versioning](http://semver.org/).
+TSC uses [semantic versioning](http://semver.org/).
 In short this
 means:

 * Version numbers are triplets of form `MAJOR.MINOR.TINY`.